MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 codePush.getCurrentPackage(onSuccess, onError?);
 ```

 Retrieves the metadata about the currently installed "package" (e.g. description, installation time).
-This can be useful for scenarios such as displaying a "what's new?" dialog after an update has been applied or checking whether there is a pending update that's waiting to be applied via a resume or restart.
+This can be useful for scenarios such as displaying a "what's new?" dialog after an update has been applied or checking whether there's a pending update that's waiting to be applied via a resume or restart.

 When the update retrieval completes, it will trigger the `onSuccess` callback with one of two possible values:
 1. `null` if the app is currently running the HTML start page from the binary and not a CodePush update.
 This occurs in the following scenarios: